Sequences of functions

 We want to determine whether important properties of functions such as continuity and differentiability are preserved under these limit operations.
 For example, if is a sequence of pointwise convergent functions, and every is continuous, is the limit function continuous?
 Several easy examples can be constructed with little thought to show that this is definitely not the case.
 For example, consider the sequence of functions defined by on .
 Each is continuous.
 Now, consider the limit function, .
 For any , converges to .
 But at , .
 So, we get

 which is clearly discontinuous.
 So, pointwise convergence does not preserve properties such as continuity.
-However, a stronger form of convergence, called uniform convergence, does preserve these properties.
+However, a stronger form of convergence, called uniform convergence, does.
+Uniform limits of functions preserve continuity, uniform continuity, integrability, and - with additional hypothesis - differentiability.

 Remark